techidaily/site-win11-tips/source/_posts/streamline-your-gaming-e84-fix-for-steam-windows.md

 * According to some users who have faced this error, using your first username (the one you chose when setting up your account, not the one you currently use) to sign in fixes this issue.
 Hence, try to log in using that username.
 * If you have a VPN enabled on your device, disable it temporarily.
 If you're outside the United States and aren't currently using a VPN, install one and connect to a US server.
 * Interference from other gaming clients can also cause annoying sign-in issues.
 If you are currently running any other gaming client, especially Riot Client, shut it down.
 * Check that your system clock is displaying the correct time.
-If it's not, check out[how to change the date and time on Windows](https://www.makeuseof.com/windows-11-change-date-time/) for more information.
+If it's not, check out [how to change the date and time on Windows](https://www.makeuseof.com/windows-11-change-date-time/) for more information.

  If the issue persists after applying the above checks and fixes, start applying the remaining fixes.